Test it on the Peltarion Platform

 1D Global max pooling

-This block performs exactly the same operation as the 1D Max pooling block except that the pool size is the size of the entire input of the block, i.e., it computes a single max value for all the incoming data.
+This block performs exactly the same operation as the 1D Max pooling block except that the pool size is the size of the entire input of the block, i.e., it computes a single max value for each of the input channels.

-The 1D Global max pooling block takes a vector and computes the max value of all values for each of the input channels.
-The output is thus a tensor of size is 1 x 1 x (input channels).
+The 1D Global max pooling block takes a 2-dimensional tensor tensor of size (input size) x (input channels) and computes the maximum of all the (input size) values for each of the (input channels).